-The Finger Joint Woodwork is a joinery method that aims to simplify as well as beautify joints.
+Finger Joint Woodwork is a joinery method that aims to simplify and beautify joints.
 A finger joint’s ultimate purpose is to hold joints together by interlocking them and preventing them from coming apart.

-Finger joints are famous for making furniture as well as numerous woodworks that require a neat finish and appearance.
-However, there exist several important steps to pay attention to when making finger joints.
+Finger joints are famous for making furniture and numerous woodwork that require a neat finish and appearance.
+However, several important steps to pay attention to when making finger joints exist.

 So, in this article, you will understand how to make a finger joint and other joinery methods throughout this short read.

 - Section 1: What is The Finger Joint Woodwork?

 - Section 2: The Finger Joint Woodwork– How to cut finger joints?

 - Section 3: Is The Finger Joint Woodwork the same as the box joint?